-Our revenue is primarily comprised of sales to buyers through our platform.
-Buyers purchase specialized CNC manufacturing, sheet metal manufacturing, 3D printing, injection molding, urethane casting, finishing services.
-Buyer purchases range from rapid prototyping of single parts to high-volume production on our marketplace.
-These products are primarily manufactured by our network of sellers.
-We also derive a portion of our revenue from our offerings to sellers, which includes seller services which includes marketing and advertising services, SaaS based solutions and financial products.
-In 2022 and going forward, we expect a significant portion of our revenue to be derived from our seller services which includes Thomas.
+Our marketplace revenue is primarily comprised of sales to customers through our platform.
+Buyers purchase specialized CNC manufacturing, sheet metal manufacturing, 3D printing, injection molding, urethane casting, tube cutting, tube bending and finishing services.
+Customer purchases range from rapid prototyping of single parts to high-volume production on our marketplace.
+These products are primarily manufactured by our network of suppliers.

+Supplier services revenue includes the sale of marketing and advertising services, and to a lesser extent SaaS based solutions, the sale of supplies and financial service products.